Click here to narrow your options by answering a few questions.

 There are two types of prostate cancer radiation treatments: external and internal which is also called interstitial.
 Brachytherapy is interstitial, meaning treatment is administered from “within the tissue.”
 External radiation therapy involves the projection of photon, neutron, or proton beams into the prostate gland from a remote tool called the linear accelerator.

-Radiation is used in the treatment of prostate cancer because exposure to damages the DNA of cells.
+Radiation is used in the treatment of prostate cancer because exposure to radiation damages the DNA of cells.
 Cells will not be damaged unless they attempt to divide.
 Cancerous cells divide more quickly than healthy cells.
 Therefore, healthy cells are able to repair damage before undergoing mitosis, while cancerous cells are not.
 Unfortunately, if the dose is strong enough, healthy cells will be damaged to the point where they cannot repair themselves before division.
 Interstitial brachytherapy is able to deliver higher doses of radiation to an area concentrated within the prostate gland

 The History of Brachytherapy